 BA Health & Social Care/Sociology

 This is a provisional list of modules to be offered on this course in the 2019–20 academic year.

 The list may not be complete, and the final course content may be different.

 - SXU-1003: Understanding Society (20) This module introduces students to Sociology.
 The module runs over two semesters giving students a comprehensive sociological foundation to some of the key sociological issues and debates.
 The module introduces following aspects of social sciences: Semester 1 The nature of social sciences and relations between key disciplines and methods (2 weeks).
-Interaction and communication (2 weeks) Life course and the family (2 weeks) Gender and socialisation (2 weeks) Culture and media (2 weeks) Semester 2 Social stratification, Education and work (2 weeks) Organisations and institutions (2 weeks) The environment, urbanisation (2 weeks) Political Sociology and social movements (2 weeks) Globalisation (2 weeks)or
+Interaction and communication (2 weeks) Life course and the family (2 weeks) Gender and socialisation (2 weeks) Culture and media (2 weeks) Semester 2 Social stratification, Education and work (2 weeks) Organisations and institutions (2 weeks) The environment, urbanisation (2 weeks) Political Sociology and social movements (2 weeks) Globalisation (2 weeks)

 - NHS-1202: Health & Welfare Issues (20)

 - HPS-1001: From Cradle to Grave?
 (20) (Semester 2) or

 HAC-1001: Y Wladwriaeth Les (20) (Semester 2)

 - HPS-1002: Power, Freedom & the State (20) (Semester 2)